How To Conquer the School Backpack Problem

 Lunges: Hold a stick or dowel rod behind your neck, keep back straight, step forward and go down into a lunge position, return upright.
 Repeat 10 times on each leg.

-- If able, only carry the books you need,
+- Only carry the books you need.

 - Use both shoulder straps and the waist strap if the pack has one.